sogilis/Blog/site/content/posts/2020-10-27-uas_cybersecurity.md

 These factors represent qualitatively the likelihoods that the harms occur in the case of UAS operation out of control.
 The GRC and ARC are determined based on the intrinsic characteristics of the operation such as operational area, attitude, weight of the UAS and the availability of harm barriers.

 Then, we determine two Specific Assurance and Integrity Levels (SAIL) values, which represent the level of confidence that the UAS operation will stay under control.
-One SAIL value corresponds to GRC and the other corresponds to ARC [17].
+One SAIL value corresponds to GRC and the other corresponds to ARC.
 Then, the higher SAIL value will be chosen as an objective to drive the required safety objectives.

-{{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_002.png" title="Figure 1.
+{{< figure src="/img/article_uas_cybersecurity/uas_cybersecurity_002.png" title="Figure 2.
 SAIL Determination" width="300" align="center">}}

 ## III.
 Toward Cybersecurity